methyl/xdomain-rails/README.md

 As in XDomain, you can use wildcards in your master domains setup.

-To change path for proxy, which by default is `/xdomain/proxy` you can just add it in ENV variable:
+To change the path for proxy, which by default is `/xdomain/proxy` you can just add it in ENV variable:

 ```